Nirmala Sitharaman lays foundation stone for archeological museum in Tamil Nadu's Adichanallur | Entertainment

 - India

-Union Finance Minister Nirmala Sitharaman on Saturday laid the foundation stone for an archeological museum in Adichanallur in the district, her office said.
+Union Finance Minister Nirmala Sitharaman on Saturday laid the foundation stone for an archeological museum at Adichanallur in Tamil Nadu's Tuticorin district, her office said.

-The museum will house the excavated artefacts, the archaeological significance of the site and history of the region, another tweet said.
+The museum will house the excavated artefacts, the archaeological significance of the site and history of the region, another tweet on her official handle said.

+The building will house display galleries, an audio-visual hall, a souvenir shop, a cafeteria apart from administration spaces.

-As part of the development plan, fresh exploration/ excavation of archaeological remains has been taken up by the ASI, Trichy (Tiruchirappalli) Circle.
+As part of the development plan, fresh exploration/excavation of archaeological remains has been taken by the ASI, Trichy (Tiruchirappalli) Circle.

 ''Carbon dating of samples excavated in 2004 from the Adichanallur site has revealed that they belong to the period between 1000 BC and 600 BC.
 In 2005, around 169 clay urns containing human skeletons were unearthed that date back to at least 3,800 years.
 The archaeological excavation at Adichanallur again commenced on October 10, 2021 as part of Iconic Site development,'' it added.